Xining: History

-Geography and climate
+Geography

 Xining is located in the eastern part of Qinghai Province and lies on the Huangshui River.
 The four urban districts have a total area of 343 km2.

 Xining is located on the eastern edge of the Qinghai–Tibet Plateau and the upper reaches of the Huangshui River.
 It is the political, economic, and cultural center of Qinghai Province with an average altitude of about 2,200 m.
 Human activity in the region can be traced to 2,100 years ago.
 During the Western and Eastern Han dynasties, owing to its developing agriculture, Xining was paid notice due to its economic and military significance.
 As well as being an important hinge between the Central Plains and the western part of China in ancient times, Xining was an important link in the Silk Road.
 It continues to be an important rail and road link to the hinterlands of the Qinghai–Tibet Plateau.

+Climate

 Xining has also been dubbed the Summer Resort Capital of China owing to its cool summer, with a borderline cold semi-arid climate (Köppen BSk)/dry winter humid continental climate (Dwb).
 Conditions are influenced by the aridity and high altitude.
 Nights are cold or cool throughout the year, and the diurnal temperature variation often reaches or exceeds 15 °C-change.
 The monthly 24-hour average temperatures ranges from −7.9 °C in January to 17.5 °C in July; the annual mean is 6.0 °C, still making it one of the warmest locations in Qinghai due to the low elevation by provincial standards.
 Rainfall falls mainly from May to September, and the area is often dry and sunny: with monthly percent possible sunshine ranging from 49 percent in September to 67 percent in November, the city receives 2,540 hours of bright sunshine per year.
-Extreme temperatures have ranged from −26.6 °C to 36.5 °C. Snow cover is very sparse due to the dry winters.
+Extreme temperatures have ranged from −26.6 °C to 36.5 °C. Snow cover is very low due to the dry winters.